danhpaiva/net-api-mongodb/README.md

 <h2 id=objective>📜 Objective</h2>

-API with Mongo DB integration.
+API with Mongo DB integration.<br>
-We used SDK 3.1 to build the API.
+We used SDK 3.1 to build the API.<br>
 Mongo DB Atlas has a cluster with 03 nodes for data availability.

 <h2 id=installation>☑️ Installation</h2>